-Detailed Assessors' expertise, comments and scores are made available to General Assessors for consideration as part of their application assessment.
+Detailed Assessors' comments and scores are made available to General Assessors for consideration as part of their application assessment and will be made available to unsuccessful applicants in RMS when the funding outcomes are announced.

 Detailed Assessors may receive applications to assess at any stage of the assessment process due to late COIs being declared by other assessors.